yast/yast.github.io/_posts/2020-07-21-digest-of-yast-development-sprint-104.md

 - Adapted YaST to handle the new location of the `krb5` files, both in [yast2-auth-server](https://github.com/yast/yast-auth-server/pull/65) and [yast2-users](https://github.com/yast/yast-users/pull/233).
-- Many internal improvements regarding AutoYaST
+- Many internal improvements regarding AutoYaST.

 ## Our readers has spoken